-Gerald Blazey Not available, on leave from department Dennis Brown Not available, on leave from department Dhiman Chakraborty The mysteries of dark matter and/or dark energy.
+Jared Adelman The Higgs boson: Why was it needed, and how was it discovered?
+C IIDI The Standard Model: Why is it incomplete, and where might we find new physics?
+Gerald Blazey on leave from department Dennis Brown Mossbauer Spectroscopy Swapan Chattopadhyay Accelerator physics Dhiman Chakraborty The mysteries of dark matter and/or dark energy.
 The universal preponderance of matter over antimatter.
 What is the origin of mass?
-Omar Chmaissam - Omar Chmaissem George Coutrakon Francis and the second section and Selid Ocide Fool Cells Bogdan Dabrowski Energy conversion: Thermoelectrics and Solid Oxide Fuel Cells.
+Omar Chmaissem Neutron Diffraction George Coutrakon Detectors for Medical Physics Applications Bogdan Dabrowski Energy conversion: Thermoelectrics and Solid Oxide Fuel Cells.
 Energy utilization: Oxygen Storage and High Temperature Superconductors.
 Multiferroics and Magnetic Semiconductors for Spintronics.
-Dala Erdalui Paradigm of oxides orbitronics: Creating order at atomic scale.
-Bela Erdelyi Michael Fortner Particle Accelerators: Their Science and Applications.
-Andreas Glatz ··· David Hedin Detecting particles and searching for new phenomena.
+Paradigm of oxides orbitronics: Creating order at atomic scale.
+Bela Erdelyi Particle Accelerators: Their Science and Applications.
+Michael Fortner Andreas Glatz Simulation techniques in condensed matter physics.
+David Hedin Detecting particles and searching for new phenomena.
 Yasuo Ito Electron Tomography.
 Laurence Lurio X-ray lasers.
 Thermodynamics of membranes.
-Stephen Martin Dark energy and the expansion of the universe.
-(This will involve producing a report as well as a simple computer program that will calculate the cosmological expansion history as a function of the amount of matter and dark energy in the universe).
-Susan Mini Not available (on assignment Provosts office) Philippe Piot Photon and Electron beams: Interactions, Synergies and Applications.
-Young Min Shin Carol Thompson Green droop problem in InGaN LED's.
-Are bananas ferroelectric? - a cautionary tale.
+Stephen Martin Triggers for new high energy physics discoveries at the Large Hadron Collider.
+The student will learn the basics of the requirements for new particle discoveries at the LHC, including the meaning of a 'trigger' and some of the more important examples.
+The end product will include a simple table listing as many as possible of the triggers used in searches at the LHC, including the recent discovery of the Higgs boson.
+Susan Mini on leave from department Philippe Piot Photon and Electron beams: Interactions, Synergies and Applications.
+Young Min Shin Metamaterials: Novel optoelectronic RF structures for future accelerator and radiation source application Carol Thompson Green droop problem in InGaN LED's. · Are bananas ferroelectric? - a cautionary tale.
 Atomic Force Microscopy studies of surfaces (requires some time at Argonne and can include a laboratory component using the AFM at Argonne).
 X-ray reflectivity as a probe of film structure (requires use of matlab).
-Michel van Veenendaal Observing changes with X-rays in a split picosecond.
-X-ray absorption and X-ray scattering.
+Michel van Veenendaal Observing changes with X-rays in a split picosecond. vecnendadt X-ray absorption and X-ray scattering.
 Roland Winkler Aharonov-Bohm effect (a "quantum paradox": tuning the intereference of electrons by means of a magnetic field though the electrons never "see" the field) Berry phase (another "quantum paradox": if we "rotate" a quantum system by 2pi, it can be different from the system before the rotation).
-Schrdinger's cat (another "quantum paradox": Why is Schrodinger's cat dead and alive at the same time?).
+Schrodinger's cat (another "quantum paradox": Why is Schrodinger's cat dead and alive at the same time?).
 Datta-Das spin transistor (a transistor that uses the electrons' spin degree of freedom instead of the electric charge of the electron).
 Coulomb blockade and single-electron tunneling (in the nanoworld, one electron more or less on a device can make a big difference).
 Giant magnetoresistance (tuning electric resistance by means of a magnetic field, useful for modern harddisk read heads).
 Zhili Xiao Nanoscale Superconductors.
 Nanomaterials based gas sensors.
 New superconductors.
+Vishnu Zutshi Detectors in HEP and medical physics.